An Unexpected Depth of Experience

 In October 2002, he established Gordian Advisors with the goal of working more interactively and educating clients while guiding them through financial issues.
 Comprehensive financial planning is the perfect fit for Dave’s diverse background as well as his deep commitment to offering an alternative to traditional financial advice.

 After earning his BA in Economics, magna cum laude, from Washington & Lee University, Dave earned his Master’s degree in Business Administration from Harvard University’s Graduate School of Business.
-Dave is a CERTIFIED FINANCIAL PLANNER ™ professional and a Certified Divorce Financial Analyst.
-He is an active member of the Collaborative Law Group of Southern Arizona and has published a series of articles on investment and personal financial management.
-Dave is active in a number of service organizations, including Habitat for Humanity and Friends of Saguaro National Park.
+Dave is a CERTIFIED FINANCIAL PLANNER ™ professional - a designation which requires completion of an extensive education program, a comprehensive examination, relevant work experience, continuing education and commitment to the CFP Board’s ethical standards.
+Dave has served as an adjunct professor in the Personal and Family Financial Planning program at the University of Arizona.
+Dave is active in a number of service organizations, including Friends of Saguaro National Park.

 joined Gordian Advisors in 2013.
 He earned a BBA degree from the University of Michigan in 2002 and then lived in New York City for six years holding several Wall Street jobs in investment banking and equity research.
 His formative experience during this period was in the Equity Strategy group at the institutional research firm Sanford Bernstein, where he learned about the markets and advanced data analysis.
 Yet despite all the intelligence and hard work that went into them, it was hard to see the research reports as productive contribution to the real world.

 After growing disillusioned with Wall Street and the hectic pace of life in New York, Denis returned to work with his college employer and mentor in Ann Arbor, Michigan.
-Here he spent four years as a financial advisor with an independent office of Raymond James and earned a CERTIFIED FINANCIAL PLANNER ™ designation.
+Here he spent four years as a financial advisor with an independent office of Raymond James and earned a CERTIFIED FINANCIAL PLANNER ™ designation which requires completion of an extensive education program, a comprehensive examination, relevant work experience, continuing education and commitment to the CFP Board’s ethical standards.
 Denis recognized the value of real financial planning and putting clients’ interests above all else.
 Still, though, there was the constant quest for "better" investment solutions helped along by mutual fund wholesalers and complicated investment products that rarely worked out well (private equity, non-traded REITs, structured notes, etc.).

 Moving to Arizona for family reasons, Denis spent 18 months as a day trader (technically a proprietary trader with a professional firm).
 He devised a number of sophisticated trading strategies, such as pairs trading and regression-based long/short ETF baskets (there might have been some ill-advised chasing of wild momentum stocks too).
 It was a fun challenge and an excellent education about an entirely different side of the investment world, but at the end of the day it simply wasn't a good way to make a living.
 Also, seeing a simple target date fund in Denis’ IRA do laps around his hard-fought trading profits was quite an eye-opener.